dfrdn/gulapa-law/content/lawyers/charmaine-rose-k-haw-lim.md

 email: charms.haw@gulapalaw.com
 mobile: N/A
 description: >+
-  Charms is the Managing Partner of the firm.

-  She served as consultant to the Asian Development Bank under its Office of General Counsel – Sovereign and Non-sovereign Operations before she became part of Gulapa Law.
+  Charms is the managing partner of Gulapa Law.
+She served as a consultant at the Asian Development Bank under its Office of General Counsel (Sovereign and Non-Sovereign Operations) before she joined Gulapa Law.

 image: /img/charms_hgp2721-copy.jpg
 admissions: